khannasarthak/khannasarthak.github.io/projects.md

 ---
 * [**Game Development using Unreal Engine 4**](https://www.youtube.com/watch?v=yN54R70IJyU){:target="_blank"}, 2014

-*Made an online/ LAN multi player 3rd person shooter game.*
+*A LAN multi player 3rd person shooter game.*

    * Worked on the back end to create the LAN capabilities and also made the various logics of the game ( like HP, teleportation and special moves).